elementary/hig/code-reviews/reviewing-code.md

 ## Partial is better than none

 A partial review is better than no review: You don't need to fully understand the codebase to test its functionality.
-Often the provided feedback of a partial review helps to keep the momentum and eventually leads to a full review.
+Often the provided feedback of a partial review helps to keep the momentum and multiple partial reviews eventually lead to a full review.

 ## Stay curious